clj-commons/citrus/README.md

 Server-side rendering in *Scrum* doesn't require any changes in UI components code, the API is the same.
 However it works differently under the hood when the code is executed in Clojure.

 Here's a list of the main differences from client-side:
-- reconciler accepts a hash of subscriptions resolving functions and optional `:state` atom
+- reconciler accepts subscriptions resolving function and optional `:state` atom
 - subscriptions are resolved synchronously
 - controllers are not used
 - all dispatching functions are disabled

-**subscriptions resolvers**
+**subscriptions resolver**

 To understand what is *subscription resolving function* let's start with a small example: